Welcome and thank you for your interest in bodywork!

 Just as our minds need ways of coping with daily stresses so do our physical bodies.
-Our bodies carry memories, some physical restrictions from accidents or surgeries, some mental and emotional from trauma or past disease.
+Our bodies carry memories, some physical from accidents or surgeries, others mental and emotional from trauma or past disease.
 As a therapeutic practitioner, I aim to help your body continually heal, rejuvenate and thrive.

 Types of Massage